aws-samples/shopfloor-connectivity/docs/core/schedule-config.md

-Basic configuration, colelcting selected channels for source and adding metadata at schgedule level
+Basic configuration, collecting selected channels for source and adding metadata at schedule level

 ```json
 {